CaseyScott/Discover-travel/README.md

 ## Credits:

-## Content:

 ## Media:
 -	The you tube videos used in this website were obtained from top search results
 -	The background image was obtained for google images
+-	maps obtained from googles map api

 ## Code:
--	Code for forms, tables and iframes used were obtained from bootstrap website
+-	Code for forms, tables and iframes used were obtained from bootstrap libarires website.

+### Acknowledgements:
+Thank you to the students using Slack that have given helpful advise.

 ## Disclaimer:
 The content used in this website is for educational purposes only.